Born rule: Details

+The Born rule can also be employed to calculate probabilities (for measurements with discrete sets of outcomes) or probability densities (for continuous-valued measurements) for other observables, like momentum, energy, and angular momentum.

-In some applications, this treatment of the Born rule is generalized using positive-operator-valued measures.
+In some applications, this treatment of the Born rule is generalized using positive-operator-valued measures (POVM).
 A POVM is a measure whose values are positive semi-definite operators on a Hilbert space.
-POVMs are a generalisation of von Neumann measurements and, correspondingly, quantum measurements described by POVMs are a generalisation of quantum measurement described by self-adjoint observables.
+POVMs are a generalization of von Neumann measurements and, correspondingly, quantum measurements described by POVMs are a generalization of quantum measurements described by self-adjoint observables.
 In rough analogy, a POVM is to a PVM what a mixed state is to a pure state.
 Mixed states are needed to specify the state of a subsystem of a larger system (see purification of quantum state); analogously, POVMs are necessary to describe the effect on a subsystem of a projective measurement performed on a larger system.
 POVMs are the most general kind of measurement in quantum mechanics and can also be used in quantum field theory.
 They are extensively used in the field of quantum information.

-In the simplest case, of a POVM with a finite number of elements acting on a finite-dimensional Hilbert space, a POVM is a set of positive semi-definite matrices $\{F_i\}$ on a Hilbert space $\mathcal{H}$ that sum to the identity matrix,:
+In the simplest case of a POVM with a finite number of elements acting on a finite-dimensional Hilbert space, a POVM is a set of positive semi-definite matrices $\{F_i\}$ on a Hilbert space $\mathcal{H}$ that sum to the identity matrix,:

 The POVM element $F_i$ is associated with the measurement outcome $i$, such that the probability of obtaining it when making a measurement on the quantum state $\rho$ is given by:

 where $\operatorname{tr}$ is the trace operator.
 This is the POVM version of the Born rule.
 When the quantum state being measured is a pure state $|\psi\rangle$ this formula reduces to: